 A day at Navagio Beach, Zakynthos – Greece

-Navagio beach, also known as Shipwreck beach is an exposed cove and is sometimes referred to as Smugglers Cove.
+Navagio beach, also known as Shipwreck Beach is an exposed cove and is sometimes referred to as Smugglers Cove.

 A little bit of history about how this beach got its name…

-The shipwreck itself is the MV Panagiotis, a freightliner which ran aground in the waters around Zakynthos Island right on Navagio Beach after stormy weather and bad visibility on October 2, 1980.
-The beach’s alternate name, Smugglers Cove come from stories of contraband such as women, wine and cigarettes being smuggled on board.
-The MV Panagiotis Captain, Charalambos Kompothekras – Kotsoros recently revealed the truth and whilst the smuggling would have made for a great post, this was not true.
+The shipwreck itself is the MV Panagiotis, a Freightliner which ran aground in the waters around Zakynthos Island right on Navagio Beach after stormy weather and bad visibility on October 2, 1980.
+The beach’s alternate name, Smugglers Cove come from stories of contraband such as women, wine, and cigarettes being smuggled on board.
+The MV Panagiotis Captain, Charalambous Kompothekras – Kotsoros recently revealed the truth and whilst the smuggling would have made for a great post, this was not true.
 If only the captain knew that his vessel would come to rest on one of the most famous beaches in the world!

-Navagio beach is located on the north-west coast of Zakynthos.
+Navagio beach is located on the northwest coast of Zakynthos.
 It is simply breathtaking.
-It is defined by its sheer limestone cliffs, white sandy beach and amazingly perfect blue water.
+It is defined by its sheer limestone cliffs, white sandy beach, and amazingly perfect blue water.
 It is understandable why this beach attracts thousands and thousands of tourists every year.

 What makes this beach more amazing is that it is only accessible by boat.
 You can pick up regular boat tours from different parts of the island.
-After doing plenty of research, we decided to leave from Agios Nikolaos as the boat trip to Navagio was a lot shorter and usually means you arrive at the beach before the larger tourist boats that come from Zakynthos town.
+After doing plenty of research, we decided to leave from Agios Nikolaos as the boat trip to Navagio was a lot shorter and usually, means you arrive at the beach before the larger tourist boats that come from Zakynthos town.

-We covered Navagio Beach on our 5 day trip, to view our itinerary click here: 5 days in a Greek paradise; Zakynthos (Zante)
+We covered Navagio Beach on our 5-day trip, to view our itinerary click here: 5 days in a Greek paradise; Zakynthos (Zante)